rootwork/rootwork.org/hugo/content/blog/2009-09-03/index.md

 [Debra Askanase](https://web.archive.org/web/20100308084436/http://www.communityorganizer20.com/)
 provide concrete case studies of online organizing in action.

-**What’s your experience?
+**What's your experience?
 Who are online organizers with whom you share successes and strategies?** Please offer your wisdom in the comments!

 **Like the idea of discussing and strategizing about online organizing?
-Please vote for — and even more importantly, leave a positive comment on — the [online organizing panel proposal for SXSW](https://web.archive.org/web/20150305052211/http://panelpicker.sxsw.com/ideas/view/4673?return=%2Fideas%2Findex%2F4%2Fq%3Aorganizing).**
+Please vote for -- and even more importantly, leave a positive comment on -- the [online organizing panel proposal for SXSW](https://web.archive.org/web/20150305052211/http://panelpicker.sxsw.com/ideas/view/4673?return=%2Fideas%2Findex%2F4%2Fq%3Aorganizing).**
 The deadline is the end of the day this Friday, Sept.
-4, so don’t delay!
+4, so don't delay!
 (More information above.)

 [^1]: